raphaelmansuy/tutorials/07_agent/12_chapter.md

    - Create development environment

 2. **Week 3-4**: Implement your first production agent
-   - Choose between Live API voice agent or Thinking agent
+   - Use Live API (now GA) for voice agent or enhanced Thinking agent with Gemini 2.5 models
-   - Build and deploy a simple but useful agent
+   - Build and deploy using ADK v1.0.0 for Python or v0.1.0 for Java
    - Measure initial impact and user feedback

 ### **Days 31-60: Expansion**

 1. **Week 5-6**: Add advanced capabilities

-   - Integrate video generation if applicable
+   - Integrate Veo 3 video generation where available
-   - Implement multi-agent coordination
+   - Implement native image generation with Gemini 2.0 Flash
-   - Connect to business data sources
+   - Connect to business data sources with 2M token context

 2. **Week 7-8**: Scale and optimize
-   - Expand to additional use cases
+   - Expand to additional use cases with Gemini 2.5 Flash-Lite for cost efficiency
-   - Optimize performance and costs
+   - Optimize performance using latest ADK streaming capabilities
-   - Establish monitoring and governance
+   - Establish monitoring and governance frameworks

 ### **Days 61-90: Transformation**